noon92/luckfox/usb_config.md

 	 - Security: [Legacy Admin Channel](https://meshtastic.org/docs/configuration/radio/security/#admin-channel-enabled) enable/disable

 ### Instructions
 The USB drive must be formatted with a single FAT32, exFAT, NTFS (read only - log will not be saved to drive) or ext4 partition.
-Add a file named `femtofox-config.txt` and whichever of the the following lines you want to set, keeping in mind this is CaSe sEnSiTiVe:
+Add a file named `femtofox-config.txt` and whichever settings you would like to change (CaSe sEnSiTiVe).

+&emsp;&emsp;&emsp;&emsp;			**<a href download="assets/femtofox-config.txt">[Get an example USB configuration file here</a>](assets/femtofox-config.txt)**
 ```
 wifi_ssid="Your SSID name"
 wifi_psk="wifipassword"